zoujiaqing/Signal-Server/sample-yml-config-documentation.md

 1. Make a Google Cloud account and two projects

-- Create an account with Google Cloud - you can you a pre-existing Google account, but you will have to add a payment method in order to use Google Cloud
+  1.1.
+Create an account with Google Cloud - you can you a pre-existing Google account, but you will have to add a payment method in order to use Google Cloud

-- Make a new project for the bucket, and another for the encryption key
+  1.2.
+Make a new project for the bucket, and another for the encryption key

 2. Create a service account to manage the encryption key

-- Select the bucket project
+  2.1.
+Select the bucket project

-- In the left navigation panel, select `Service Accounts` under `IAM & ADMIN`
+  2.2.
+In the left navigation panel, select `Service Accounts` under `IAM & ADMIN`

-- In the middle top, select `Create Service Account`
+  2.3.
+In the middle top, select `Create Service Account`

-  - Under `Grant this service account access to project`, add the role `Owner` and the role `Cloud KMS CryptoKey Encrypter/Decrypter`
+  2.4.
+Under `Grant this service account access to project`, add the role `Owner` and the role `Cloud KMS CryptoKey Encrypter/Decrypter`

 3. Create the bucket

-- In the left navigation panel, select `Buckets` under `Cloud Storage`
+   3.1.
+In the left navigation panel, select `Buckets` under `Cloud Storage`

-  - Hit `CREATE` in the top middle of the screen
+  3.2.
+Hit `CREATE` in the top middle of the screen

-  - Configure it (I think the config doesn't super matter outside of how it handles keys), and select the region you want to use - I used `us (multiple regions in the United States)`
+  3.3.
+Configure it (I think the config doesn't super matter outside of how it handles keys), and select the region you want to use - I used `us (multiple regions in the United States)`

 4. Create the encryption key

-- Switch to the key project
+  4.1.
+Switch to the key project

-- Select `Key Management` from the left sidebar nested inside `Security`
+  4.2.
+Select `Key Management` from the left sidebar nested inside `Security`

-- A screen asking to enable `KMS` should appear - hit `ENABLE`, wait for it to load, then reload the browser
+  4.3.
+A screen asking to enable `KMS` should appear - hit `ENABLE`, wait for it to load, then reload the browser

-- Once here, there should be a button in the top middle of the sceen labelled `Create Key ring`
+  4.4.
+Once here, there should be a button in the top middle of the sceen labelled `Create Key ring`

-  - Create a key ring with a matching region to the bucket
+  4.5.
+Create a key ring with a matching region to the bucket

-  - The rest of the default configuration should be fine, so create the key
+  4.6.
+The rest of the default configuration should be fine, so create the key

 5. Linking the KMS created key to the bucket

-- Switch back to the bucket project
+  5.1.
+Switch back to the bucket project

-- Click on the created bucket, and open the tab `CONFIGURATION`
+  5.2.
+Click on the created bucket, and open the tab `CONFIGURATION`

-- Near the bottom, there is a line: `Encryption Type`.
+  5.3.
+Near the bottom, there is a line: `Encryption Type`.
 Hit the edit button

-  - Select the option for `Customer Managed Key (CMEK)`, and choose the key from the drop-down
+  5.4.
+Select the option for `Customer Managed Key (CMEK)`, and choose the key from the drop-down

-  - The key probably won't show up by default, so hit `SWITCH PROJECT` and select the key project.
+  5.5.
+The key probably won't show up by default, so hit `SWITCH PROJECT` and select the key project.
 The key should appear now

-  - `SAVE`
+  5.6 `SAVE`

 6. Downloading the generated key

 - I think you have to get 3rd party software to generate a key for you, then create a new key and import it (that way you can also generate a json on your own)
+- Notes to self: install `gcloud` tools, and create a key and keyring using the cli
+  - Acutally, this might not work either :(

 Redis Notes
 -----------------